flame-code/FLAME/docs/06_main.rst

         ``single_point``: Perform a single point calculation
         to evaluate the energy, forces, and stresses for one or more configurations.
         Allows linking to external sampling codes.
-The parameters for this can be specified in the block :ref:`single_point <single_point>`.
+The parameters for this taks can be specified in the block :ref:`single_point <single_point>`.

         ``minhocao``:  Perform a global optimization calculation based on the